Spotted Hoplo Catfish (Megalechis thoracata) Species Profile & Care Guide

 |Temperature||63 - 82 ℉ (17.2 - 27.8 ℃)|

 |GH||1 - 20|

-Origins of the Spotted Hoplo Catfish
+Natural Habitat of the Spotted Hoplo Catfish

 The Spotted Hoplo Catfish is endemic to the Amazon, the Orinoco and the Upper Paraguay River basins, as well as the coastal rivers of the French Guianas and the Mana River.
 You can also find them in Northern Brazil in South America.
 These Catfish inhabit very slow-flowing, almost still muddy waters in rivers, swamps, ponds and flooded regions usually covered in dense vegetation.